 Russian majors leave equipped with language and cultural skills that are transferrable to any industry.
-Graduates work in a variety of careers in the professional world including: education, business, interpretation, public relations, psychology, and more.
+Graduates work in a variety of careers in the professional world including: education, business, interpretation, public relations, psychology cybersecurity, government, and more.
 Graduates may also choose to enter law school, medical school, or a multitude of other advanced degree programs.

 Understand the structure of information within the field of literary research:

-- Differentiate between primary, secondary & tertiary sources and use each appropriately
+- Differentiate between primary, secondary, and tertiary sources, and use each appropriately.

-- Understand that literary texts exist in a variety of editions, some of which are more authoritative or useful than others
+- Understand that literary texts exist in a variety of conditions, some of which are more authoritative or useful than others.

 Identify and use key literary research tools to locate relevant information:

-- Understand the range of physical locations in one's local library system
+- Understand the range of physical locations in one's library system.

 Plan effective search strategies and modify search strategies as needed: